-From The Wire to Game of Thrones, HBO is well-known for its gripping dramas addressing gritty material.
-The network makes no exception for its newest teen drama, Euphoria.
-After watching the first season, I can confidently say that it is more than your typical melodramatic teen drama on the CW (I’m looking at you, Riverdale).
-Euphoria centers on a group of teenagers navigating high school, parties, and family while addressing topics including but not limited to addiction, sexuality, and abortion.
+From The Wire to Game of Thrones, HBO is well-known for its gripping dramas.
+When I first heard that the network was creating a “teen drama,” I was skeptical of it being as good as other HBO shows in terms of compelling stories.
+After watching the first season of Euphoria, I can assure that it’s not your typical melodramatic teen drama on the CW (I’m looking at you, Riverdale).
+Euphoria centers on a group of teenagers navigating high school, parties, and family while addressing topics including addiction, sexuality, and abortion.
 The show’s creator, Sam Levinson, shaped rich characters with complex storylines that portray difficult issues in a raw manner.
-You can stream the full first season of Euphoria now on HBO.
+You can stream the first season of Euphoria on HBO.

 Reminiscent Of Skins

-Euphoria almost immediately reminded me of Skins, a British series which aired on E4 and is currently on Netflix.
-When I first watched Skins in my early 20s, I appreciated the show addressing issues in a manner that didn’t feel like it was talking down to its audience.
+Euphoria nearly immediately reminded me of Skins, a British series which aired on E4 and is currently on Netflix.
+When I first watched Skins, I appreciated that the show addressed issues in a manner that didn’t feel like it was talking down to its audience.
 I liked that Skins presented realistic scenarios without trying to wrap up each episode with a bow at the end a la Full House (no shade to Full House – there’s a time and place to enjoy cheesy 90s sitcoms).
 If you loved Skins, you’ll love Euphoria.

 Similar to Skins, each individual episode focuses on a different character.
 Casting found established and new talent to create a dynamic and stellar ensemble cast.
 At the helm of the show is Zendaya who plays Rue Bennett, a drug addict fresh out of rehab with no intention of staying clean.
 Some familiar talent includes Storm Reid (A Wrinkle in Time), Maude Apatow (This Is 40) and Eric Dane (Grey’s Anatomy).
 Newcomers Hunter Schafer, Barbie Ferreria, and Jacob Elordi were very compelling in their respective roles.